jiawei2912/QF101_205/readme.md

+# QF205 Python Project: Python and Its Applications in Ciphers
+## Aim of the Project
+This project is a part of the SMU QF205 Computing Technology for Finance course, and as prescribed, this report is written with the aim of teaching Python basics and some intermediate-level Python concepts.
+This will be done through the implementation of introductory encryption methods.
+The report will use various ciphers, from the Caesar cipher to RSA encryption, to demonstrate the features, data structures, and user-friendliness of Python when implementing fundamental encryption concepts.
+We will also explore fundamental programming concepts such as variables, data types, loops, conditional logic, functions, and bitwise operations.
+Finally, we will also delve into some advanced topics such as classes, modularization, and a graphical user interface (GUI) implementation using the PyQt5 library.
+Overall, this report aims to be a guide for anyone interested in learning the basics of Python through an introductory application of it to ciphers and encryption.

+# Structure of the code
+1) The main entry point of the code is main.py
+2) The modules used for the program are stored in AppModules
+3) The PyQt5 Python GUI files are stored in PyUI
+4) The Qt Designer files are in UIFiles

 # Usage of UI Files
 ## 1) Suggestion: Avoid loading .ui files directly.
 When a .ui file is loaded, all objects within it become direct class attributes of the main window.